arfc/2019-rykhl-siam/README.md

-# 2019-rykhl-siam
+# 2019-rykhl-prelim-saltproc
-#Presentation for SIAM CSE 2019 about Moltres
+#Presentation for preliminary exam